khanhptnk/ws2/README.md

 - Add an argument option 'user_data' to allow requesting user data.
 Modify the if-statement and switch-statement to check for this case.
-- Create object 'user_data_handler', created by 'createResponseHandler', which takes the function that reads the JSON object, parse it and display user data in a textual way.
+- Create object 'user_data_handler', created by 'createResponseHandler', which takes the function that reads the JSON object, parse the object, save user data to the local folder as 'user_client.csv' and display user data in a textual way.

 ## 3. Extend 'http-server.js':